dianamujahed/PSEU-members/README.md

-this is an web application for PSEU Team Members using html scss amd js only.
+this is a web application for PSEU Team Members using html scss amd js only.
 The app allows users to add members and update the directory instantly.
 Users also can delete or update any member.